san99tiago/aws-cdk-transactional-messages/README.md

 ## Special thanks

-- Thanks to all contributors of the great OpenSource projects that I am using. <br>
+- Big thanks to all the folks who worked hard on these awesome OpenSource projects that I'm using. <br>

 ## Author :musical_keyboard: